 The job market is changing.
 Look to the future and what skills will be needed down the line.
 Many jobs and businesses that were so successful in the past are now obsolete.

-God’s economy is very different to that of the world.
+God’s economy is very different from that of the world.
 God does bless His people with money, but money can become an idol to us and source of ruin, which is why we have to be so careful.
 Solomon was one of the richest men in the world as well as one of the wisest.
 At the end of his life, he admits that material wealth is fleeting and only a true relationship with God gives meaning and purpose.

 The Bible says if you are faithful with little, much will be given (Mathew 25:21) Manage your money well, and you will reap the rewards.